Frazz by Jef Mallett for August 10, 2019

 2. 00712 whiteheron

-whiteheron about 5 years ago
+whiteheron over 5 years ago

 many “natural places” are being loved to death.
 I really got a kick out of the recent " animal attacks" Where people have been mislead bu Disney and they try to touch wild animals like Bison.
 How that work out for them?
 And of course the animal " attacked"